 If you dine out often or travel frequently, this card is a must-have for your wallet.
 Why?
 Because you earn 2x points on all dining and travel purchases.
 Those points can add up quick!

 In addition to this bonus category, you also earn 1 point per $1 spent on all purchases you make with the card.
 If you use the card for all of your bills and regular purchases, you can easily rack up meaningful rewards over time.
 And, don’t forget that you get a huge signup bonus to start things off.

 - Related: Best Travel Credit Card for 2018

 Another Way to Rack Up Rewards

-Once you get the Chase Sapphire Preferred® Card, you may also want to consider getting a Chase Freedom® card.
+Another big benefit of this rewards card is the fact you can pool your points with other cards in the Chase Ultimate Rewards program.
+Once you get the Chase Sapphire Preferred® Card, you may also want to consider getting a Chase Freedom® card, for example.
 When you have both, you can pool your points for use in the Chase Ultimate Rewards travel program.

 Since the Chase Freedom® card offers bonus categories that dole out 5X points each quarter, getting this card is a great way to earn more rewards over time.
 When you have both, you can maximize bonus categories and get the most bang for your buck.
 Here are some details to consider:

 - 0% Intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 16.74-25.49%.
 Balance transfer fee is 5% of the amount transferred, $5 minimum

 - Earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening